Aditiighosh/Csv-parser/README.md

 - 🔄 The order of columns in the CSV file may vary.
 I ensured that the correct data maps to the right fields regardless of the column order.
 - ✂️ The CSV file might contain additional columns.
 I ensured that only the required fields are processed, and extra fields are ignored without affecting the process.
 - ➕ Partial data: the data of additional columns is missing, the system adds available data while leaving the missing fields blank without causing errors.
+- 📝 Downloadable Updated File: After successfully adding new users, provided an option to download the updated CSV file with the new user data appended.
 ### 🏃 Job Queuing with Bull
 - ⚡ In the /api/addUser route, I implemented job queuing using Bull.
 - 🔄 The API supports adding multiple users at once, and these requests are processed asynchronously in the background for better performance.